leeola/docs/contents/guides/koding-overview/index.md

 to be yet another host in a sea of perfectly capable production hosts won't help achieve that goal.

+Another benefit of this system, is that it helps avoid security concerns that collectively harm us all.
+There are plenty of users out there who have used Koding to host dangerous applications.
+Phishing, scamming, spamming, all of it.
+This directly harms all of us, by giving Koding a bad name, wasting resources, and hindering a service that we are trying to be productive with.
+It's no surprise that restrictions need to be put in place to inhibit this behavior, for the benefit of everyone.

 **Note:** In the future Paid Always-On VMs will be an option.
 This is currently not available though.

 ### CPU Bursts vs Sustained

-The VMs are designed in such a way that they help short processes complete fast, but less so to long running processes.
-Why?
-Well, you have to admit that giving everyone 100% CPU all the time for a free host is unrealistic.

-Production hosts solve this problem by giving you a smaller percentage of the raw CPU, but at a sustained rate.
-They offer some burst, but less burst is generally available due to a more consistent sustained expectation.

-On the otherhand, Koding wants to help you get work done, and get work done fast.
-Things like compilers have a lot to compute but in short sporadic bursts.
+Koding wants to help you get work done, and get work done fast.
+Things like compilers have a lot to compute, but in short sporadic bursts.
 Koding's CPU allocation has been tailored with this in mind.
 It wants you to compute what you need, as soon as possible.
-It is not tailored for a long running process that expects heavy and consistent usage, such as a Minecraft server.
+It is not tailored for a long running process that expect heavy and consistent usage, such as a Minecraft server.

 ### Raw Ubuntu OS